MasterChef Malaysia

-MasterChef Malaysia is a cooking show like the other MasterChef shows in other countries, such as USA, Australia, New Zealand, Croatia, Greece, India, Sweden, Indonesia, and the United Kingdom.
-The show will be aired for the upcoming first season on Astro Ria.
+MasterChef Malaysia is a cooking show based on the international MasterChef format.
+The show aired its first season on Astro Ria in 2011.

 Season 1 (2011)

 MasterChef Malaysia Season 1 is officially on 22 October 2011 to 8 January 2012 at 9:00 pm in Astro Ria.
 The first season introduces the jury of Mohd Johari Edrus (Chef Jo), Zubir Bin Md.
 Zain (Chef Zubir), and Mohd Nadzri Redzuawan (Chef Riz) while Yahaya Hassan Bin (Chef Yahaya) and Priya Menon (Chef Priya) jointly operate a boot-camp of the screening participants from 40 people to 24 participants MasterChef.
 Guest chefs including Norman Musa also took part in the series with a Celebrity Challenge.

 This season has been crowned Ezani Farhana Md Monoto, a dentist, as the first champion.

 Top 24

 Season 2 (2012)

 Masterchef Malaysia Season 2 is, as of June 2012, in the audition stage and is now on air Every Saturday to Thursday from 7:30–8 PM(Audition episodes between 8 till 13 September 2012) and 9:00 to 10:00 PM starting 15 September 2012(Top 24 Contestants) until 1 December 2012(Final) on Astro Ria.

 After Season One, Mohd Nadzri Redzuawan (Chef Riz) did not return and was replaced by Chef Adu Amran Hassan since MasterChef Selebriti Malaysia started.
 UK-based Chef Norman Musa also made a return to the series for one episode.

 This season has crowned Izyan Hani binti Mohd Izham, a geologist, as the winner.